Abortion – The Truth

 - Medical professionals prefer to save lives, not to take lives.
 Many medical professionals who you approach for abortion, might be reluctant to help you.
-They may chose not to perform abortions, although it is legal for them to do so.
+They may choose not to perform abortions, although it is legal for them to do so.

 - Contraception still remains your responsibility – not that of the government, although they legalized abortion up till 12 weeks of pregnancy.

 - There are too few health professionals trained to do second trimester abortions in South Africa.
 Many government hospitals do not offer the service any more because of that reason.